 Empowerment is Possible

 Feel empowered in making these decisions.
 You can choose.
 And in the early days, you’ll be getting less-than-ideal clients, but you’ll be boosting your toolbox of skills.
 And later on, you can gracefully say no to a client but introduce that client to a peer that might be the right fit.
 I just did that actually with a peer in my certified OBM community.
 The person who took on that client stated they’re a great match.
 So, tell me your stories.
 What does your ideal client look like?
 Have you had to fire a client?
-Download my Online Business Toolkit for more tips and answers to those questions.
-And don’t be shy!
+Don’t be shy!
 Tell me your thoughts in the comments below or reach out via my contact page.
 Talk soon!